HLAA salutes America’s heroes who served to protect our freedom. Thank you for your service.

 Hearing loss has not stopped David Schible in the least.
 Recently retired after 20 years of service in the U.S. Army, David Schible continues to fight the war on hearing loss, speaking to every arriving soldier at Fort Stewart to educate them about noise and hearing loss.
 David doesn’t consider himself a hero after deployments to Afghanistan, Iraq and Kuwait.
 But he is to us – in addition to serving this great country, David spends much of his personal time giving back to the community, often with the Sergeant Audie Murphy Club which does charity work for the homeless and helps the elderly.
 He also volunteers at the Fort Steward Child Development Center, assisting the games and fun activities for the children.
 The list of his involvement in his community goes on.
 You can read David’s story in Fighting the War on Hearing Loss from the November/December 2017 issue of Hearing Loss Magazine (now Hearing Life).

-Telecommunications Equipment and Assistive Listening Systems
+Hearing Aids, Telecommunications Equipment, and Assistive Listening Devices

 Banner photo of Don Doherty, retired Marine Corps combat veteran, at the Iwo Jima Memorial by Cindy Dyer, Dyer Designs